Dierk/WebEngineering/README-3-MVC.md

 Have a look at
 - http://localhost:8080/static/GradeCalculator.html
-- mvc/src/integration-test/groovy/mvc/CalculatorSpec.groovy
+- mvc/src/integration-test/groovy/mvc/CalculatorSpec.groovy (note the commented line 26)
 - mvc/src/main/resources/public/GradeCalculator.html
 - mvc/grails-app/controllers/mvc/CalculatorController.groovy
-- mvc/views/calculator/CalculatorOutput.gsp
+- mvc/views/calculator/CalculatorOutput.gsp (note the output placeholder)
 - mvc/src/test/groovy/mvc/CalculatorControllerSpec.groovy

+Uncomment line 26 in the integration test and run `grailsw test-app`.

+Use `grailsw open test-report` to see which test failed and why.

+Use `${ result }` in CalculatorOutput.gsp to put that calculated result in the right place.

+## Assignment 4

+In the GradeCalculator:
-What happens when _en_ or _exam_ do not represent numbers?
+what happens when _en_ or _exam_ do not represent numbers?

 Extend the integration test to cover the invalid input scenario.

-## Assignment 4
+## Assignment 5

 What happens when _en_ or _exam_ do not fall into 1.0 - 6.0?